meta-introspector/git-submodules-rs-nix/docs/crq_standardized/CRQ-061-recursive-tuple-branch.md

 ## Future Scope (Wikidata Tool):
 The `wikidata` tool, intended to be its own binary, can be integrated into this structure as a distinct submodule or managed as a separate project, depending on its specific requirements and the evolution of this "recursive tuple branch" strategy.

+## Application: Incident Management with Template Repositories

+This CRQ's principles extend to robust incident management.
+By leveraging dedicated submodule repositories for each incident, we gain significant advantages:

+*   **Data Bloat Isolation:** Incident branches can accumulate extensive data (logs, diagnostics, temporary fixes, etc.) without bloating the main repository's history.
+Each incident's data is self-contained within its submodule.
+*   **Private Repository Management:** Incident submodules can be hosted in private repositories, ensuring sensitive incident data remains secure and accessible only to authorized personnel.
+*   **Encryption Capabilities:** The isolated nature of incident submodules allows for granular encryption strategies.
+Individual incident repositories can be encrypted independently, adding an extra layer of security.
+*   **Mergeability with Other Incident Branches:** While each incident is distinct, the submodule approach allows for easier merging or comparison of common fixes or patterns across different incidents, if needed, without directly impacting the main codebase.

+## Future Vision: Template Repositories as Types

+Building upon this foundation, the long-term vision is to rebuild the entire project using the principle of "template repositories as types."
+This paradigm shift would involve:

+*   **Standardized Structures:** Every major component, feature, or data type within the project would originate from a predefined template repository.
+*   **Versioned Templates:** Templates themselves would be versioned, allowing for controlled evolution and updates across the project.
+*   **Automated Generation:** Tools would automate the creation and integration of new components based on these templates, ensuring consistency and reducing boilerplate.
+*   **Enhanced Modularity:** This approach would enforce strict modularity, making it easier to manage dependencies, scale development, and maintain a clean architecture.
+*   **Type-Driven Development:** The "type" of a component would be defined by its originating template repository, guiding its structure, behavior, and integration points.